*A previous PressPac item that you may have missed| A PressPac Instant Replay*

 The search for a less-expensive, sustainable source of biomass, or plant material, for producing gasoline, diesel and jet fuel has led scientists to duckweed, that fast-growing floating plant that turns ponds and lakes green.
 That’s the topic of a report in ACS’ journal Industrial & Engineering Chemistry Research.

-“Duckweed grows fast, thrives in wastewater that has no other use, does not impact the food supply chain and can be harvested more easily than algae and other aquatic plants.
-However, few studies have been done on the use of duckweed as a raw material for biofuel production.”
+Christodoulos A. Floudas, Xin Xiao and colleagues explain that duckweed, an aquatic plant that floats on or near the surface of still or slow-moving freshwater, is ideal as a raw material for biofuel production.
+It grows fast, thrives in wastewater that has no other use, does not impact the food supply and can be harvested more easily than algae and other aquatic plants.
+However, few studies have been done on the use of duckweed as a raw material for biofuel production.

-“These technologies include conversion of biomass to a gas; conversion of the gas to methanol, or wood alcohol; and conversion of methanol to gasoline and other fuels.
+They describe four scenarios for duckweed refineries that use proven existing technology to produce gasoline, diesel and kerosene.
+Those technologies include conversion of biomass to a gas; conversion of the gas to methanol, or wood alcohol; and conversion of methanol to gasoline and other fuels.
 The results show that small-scale duckweed refineries could produce cost-competitive fuel when the price of oil reaches $100 per barrel.
-Oil would have to cost only about $72 per barrel for larger duckweed refineries to be cost-competitive.”
+Oil would have to cost only about $72 per barrel for larger duckweed refiners to be cost-competitive.